Education, English

 Abstract

 Students with high self-esteem are likely to perform better in school and deal with stress better than those with low self-esteem.
-Therefore to proof, if this is so, we researched to find out the impact of self-esteem in stress management and academic performance in colleges.
-Face-to-face interviews with several college students and several college professors were carried out to get opinions from them.
-Information gathered from the interviews was; main causes of stress to students, how students deal with stressful situations and characteristics of high performing students and those who score relatively lower.
-Results showed that students with high self-esteem score much better due to their openness and their outgoing nature and their ability to express themselves.
-On the other hand, Students with lower esteem may perform below average or average because of their inability to express themselves and if in a stressful situation they may fall into depression.
+Therefore, to prove that this is so, we researched the impact of self-esteem on stress management and academic performance in colleges.
+Face-to-face interviews with several college students and several college professors were carried out to get their opinions.
+Information gathered from the interviews was the main causes of stress to students, how students deal with stressful situations and characteristics of high-performing students and those who score relatively lower.
+Results showed that students with high self-esteem score much better due to their openness their outgoing nature and their ability to express themselves.
+On the other hand, Students with lower esteem may perform below average or average because of their inability to express themselves and if in a stressful situation, they may fall into depression.

 Impacts of Self-esteem in Stress Management and Academic Performance in Colleges

-Students may get stressed due to academic demands from their teachers, family issues, social issues and maybe personal issues.
+Students may get stressed due to academic demands from their teachers, family issues, social issues, and personal issues.
 Different students cope with stress differently, and this may affect their academic performance.
-Therefore, we seek to find out the impact of self-esteem in the management of stress and academic performance in colleges.
+Therefore, we seek to find out the impact of self-esteem on the management of stress and academic performance in colleges.

 Objectives

-To find out the traits of student scoring lower than average
+To find out the traits of students scoring lower than average

 To evaluate the main causes of stress among students